IAFIS

 http://dictionary.reference.com/search?q=intuition 03-18-2003

-Instinctive knowing (without the use of rational processes) 2: an impression that something might
+Instinctive knowing (without the use of rational processes) 2: an impression that something might be the case.

 WordNet ® 1.6, © 1997 Princeton University